Robin-code01/SCP-Archives/README.md

 ## How to Run

-1. Install dependencies: `pip install flask flask-session cs50 werkzeug`
+1. Install dependencies: `pip install -r requirements.txt`
 2. Ensure `scp.db` and `users.db` are present in the project directory.
 3. Run the app: `flask run` or `python app.py`
 4. Access the site at `http://localhost:5000/`